michaelpaulcuccia/embersystem/README.md

 ## DESCRIPTION

-This project is an earlier iteration of the project found at https://next-system-ivory.vercel.app/
+This project is an earlier iteration of the project found at https://github.com/michaelpaulcuccia/next_system/

 In July 2024, I had an interview with a company whose primary tech stack is Ember.js.
-I was already engaged in a Next.js project and decided to prepare myself by dedicating a few days to developing a version of the project with Ember.js.
+I was originally building this with Next.js and decided to prepare myself by dedicating a few days to developing a version of the project with Ember.js.

-Here were some of things I learned:

-    - No JSX in HBS
-        - resolved with import
-        { htmlSafe } from '@ember/template';
-        allows you to pass html elements as string as well as several html elements within a single string

-    - No useState(), useEffect()
-        - resolved with import
-        import { tracked } from '@glimmer/tracking';
-        when the value of a tracked property (useState) changes, the component will automatically re-render to reflect the new state (useEffect)

-    - DOM Methods
-        - resolved with import
-        import { action } from '@ember/object';
-        functions that handle events like click, form submissions, etc., need the action decorator bound to the instance of the class

 ## DESIGN AND ASSETS